 Disney’s Live-Action ‘Mulan’: 6 Big Changes from the 1998 Animated Hit

 Truth be told, that's not exactly a bad thing as the original premise of a young Chinese girl who masquerades as a male soldier to enlist on her ailing father’s behalf remains the same.
-However, fans of the Oscar-nominated Mulan who are hoping for a frame-for-frame reboot—a la the successful live-action Beauty and the Beast, a remake of the 1991 animated classic—should brace themselves for some big changes in the new Mulan.
+However, fans of the Oscar-nominated Mulan who were hoping for a frame-for-frame reboot—a la the successful live-action Beauty and the Beast (2017), a remake of the 1991 animated classic—should brace themselves for some big changes in the new Mulan.

 The 2020 version nonetheless boasts a stellar cast.
-Besides Liu, who was picked out of nearly 1,000 candidates to play the coveted leading role after a year-long search across five continents, the live-action Mulan also includes Chinese superstars the likes of Jet Li (who plays the Chinese Emperor), Gong Li, and Donnie Yen, as well as veteran Asian-American actors such as Rosalind Chao and Jason Scott Lee.Here are six big character and plot changes you should expect in Disney’s upcoming live-action reboot of Mulan:
+Besides Liu—who was picked out of nearly 1,000 candidates to play the coveted leading role after a year-long search across five continents—the live-action Mulan also includes Chinese superstars the likes of Gong Li, Donnie Yen and Jet Li (who plays the Chinese Emperor), as well as veteran Asian-American actors such as Tzi Ma, Rosalind Chao and Jason Scott Lee.

 1. No Li Shang but a New Rival & Love Interest